-4141 adult steelhead were enumerated at the Prosser Dam facility between July 1, 2013 and June 30, 2014.
-This is lower than the dam count from the previous 4 years which ranged from 4787 to 6793; however, still above the 10-year average (http://ykfp.org/).
+The results discussed in this report are best viewed in the context of the overall steelhead abundance trends for the Yakima River basin.
+5212 adult steelhead were enumerated at the Prosser Dam facility between July 1, 2014 and June 30, 2015.
+Lower than the peak Prosser Dam count of 2010 (6793); however, still above the 10-year average (http://ykfp.org/).

-More redds were identified in 2014 (n=267) than in 2013 (n=223) or 2012 (n=152); but less than both 2011 (n=293) and 2010 (n=465).
-The largest number of redds were identified in the mainstem Satus (n=120) followed by Dry Creek (n=71).
-In the 2nd largest tributary, Logy Creek, 59 redds were identified in 2014.
-Also, redds were identified in some of the smaller tributaries of Satus Creek and numbers ranged from zero in Shinando Creek to 12 in Kusshi Creek.
-Fewer redds were identified in the upper part of Satus Creek where a fire burned in 2013 than in previous years when this area often had the highest density of redds.
+206 Steelhead redds were identified during three passes on Satus Creek between March and June of 2015.
+The largest number of redds were identified in the main stem Satus (n=98) followed by Dry Creek (n=66) then Logy Creek (n=39) (Figure 5).
+Also, redds were identified in some of the smaller tributaries of Satus Creek and numbers ranged from zero in Shinando Creek and Mule Dry Creek to 2 in Kusshi Creek.
+More redds (n=32) were identified in the upper portion of Satus Creek where a fire burned in late summer 2013 this year following a low redd count (n=10) in this area in 2014.